tonioloewald/xinjs/docs/type-by-example.md

 to be encoded as JSON.
 These types are specified using a string starting with a '#'.
 (It follows that you shouldn't use strings starting with '#' as examples of strings.)

-## Work in Progress
+> Ultimately, the goal of this module is to provide a single source of truth for types

-Ultimately, this module is intended to afford both static analysis of `b8r` code and components and efficient run-time checking of application state -- see [The Registry](?source=source/b8r.registry.js) documentation for more information.
+> during static analysis, runtime, for mocks, and for filters.

 As a side-benefit, it is also capable of driving mock-data and optimistic rendering.
 Annotations in example data can provide hints as to how to generate mock data for